adraismawur/python-template-maxi/README.md

 Additional context: 79 is a historical choice (small monitors could commonly support about 80 characters) as well as a practical one; Using a small character limit ensures that you can put multiple files next to each other on common screen sizes, which really helps in comparing files.

+### Flake8

+Flake8 is a linter.
+Linters check your code against a set of rules such that whenever a rule violation is found, a warning or error is raised.

+If you want to run flake8 manually, simply use the command ```flake8```.

+How Flake8 judges your code is customizable through a configuration file, also included in this repository.
+See https://flake8.pycqa.org/en/latest/user/configuration.html for more information.

 ### Pre-commit

 [pre-commit](https://pre-commit.com/), a Git [hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) added to this repository ensures a basic level of code style and prevents some minor issues.